fbpx

 Conversely, if your organisation can purchase supporter tickets, please do so, as these enable us to offer bursaries to those who would not otherwise be able to attend.
 Session organisers should also be proactive in supporting speakers to attend the conference.

-If cost would be a barrier for you or the speakers to attend, please let the conference team know directly at carla@orfc.org.uk, no later than Thursday, 10th October 2024.
+If cost is an issue for you or the speakers, please let the conference team know directly at carla@orfc.org.uk, no later than Thursday, 9th October 2025.
 (This will not affect whether your submission gets accepted.)

 Overview of the session selection process

-All session ideas and proposals submitted are analysed by the Selection Committee constituted by the Real Farming Trust staff and representatives of ORFC partners.
+All session ideas and proposals submitted are reviewed by the ORFC Advisory Committee which is made of representatives of ORFC partners and Real Farming Trust staff.

 We will be looking through the submissions from May and contacting all those whose suggestions we would like to develop for the conference by the end of September.